Optimal control under uncertainty: Application to the issue of CAT bonds: Introduction

 The coupon of the CAT bond is generally not known in advance, even its distribution is not always clearly fixed.
 We therefore need to model it as a random variable whose distribution depends on unknown parameters.
 It is the same for the distribution of the natural disasters.

-The particular case of acting on a system with partially unknown response distributions has been studied in \cite{baradel2016optimal} in a Brownian framework, see the references therein for the case of discrete settings.
+The particular case of acting on a system with partially unknown response distributions has been studied in \cite{baradel2016optimal} in a Brownian framework, and widely for the case of discrete settings; see, e.g., \cite{easley1988controlling, hernandez2012adaptive} for references.
 They fix a prior distribution on the unknown parameter and introduce a stochastic process on the space of measures which leads to a dynamic programming principle and a PDE characterization of the value function (in the viscosity solution sense).
+We will adapt \cite{baradel2016optimal} in a new context, dealing with CAT bonds.

 In this paper, the natural disasters will be represented by a random Poisson measure\footnote{The activity of the random Poisson measure will be finite, by construction} and two parameters are unknown: the distribution of the severity of the natural disasters and the intensity of their arrivals.
 As in \cite{baradel2016optimal}, we allow the agent to issue new CAT bonds at any time, the actions are discrete but chosen in a continuous time framework.